atomx1100/cyberpedia/pld.md

 - laser: whats the output of a laser?
 - what happens in between pulses?
 - how does electron-phonon coupling transfers heat to the target? (phonon, i.e. lattice vibrations, energy is related to the lattice temperature which is a measure of the average kinetic energy of the atoms)
+- what about photon-phonon interaction?
+- what happens during evaporation

 **plume**
 - whats the plasma plume composition? (see charles thesis p.55), plasma plume, so whats the composition of a plasma